AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

 # String functions

-This topic describes the syntax of string functions and provides parameter descriptions and function examples.
+This topic describes the syntax and parameters of string functions.
+This topic also provides usage examples.

 ## Functions